nesi/training-environment/README.md

 [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) and
 [Ansible](https://www.ansible.com/) need to be installed on your system to run this.

 This setup also requires [Kubernetes Cluster API](https://cluster-api.sigs.k8s.io/) to be running within your NeSI RDC project.
-To bootstrap one we have the following repo to get you started [NeSI RDC CAPI Bootstrap](https://github.com/nesi/nesi.rdc.kind-bootstrap-capi)
+To bootstrap one we have the following repo to get you started [NeSI RDC CAPI Bootstrap](https://github.com/nesi/nesi.rdc.kind-bootstrap-capi).

+You also need to install [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) on your system.

-## Configure terraform
+## Configuration

-Set some variables via environment variables:
+Configure Terraform using environment variables:

 ```
 export TF_VAR_key_pair="NeSI_RDC_KEYPAIR_NAME"